 More than fifty years after the discovery of solar neutrinos, they continue to provide the potential for major contributions to neutrino physics.
 The JUNO experiment, with a 20 kt LS detector, can shed light on the current inconsistency between $\Delta m{21}^2$ values measured using solar neutrinos and reactor antineutrinos.
-Compared to the discussion in JUNO Yellow Book [22], a set of energy-dependent FV cuts is newly designed based on comprehensive background studies, leading to the maximized target mass with negligible external background.
-The veto strategies for cosmogenic isotopes are also improved compared to those in Refs.
+Compared with the discussion in the JUNO Yellow Book [22], a set of energy-dependent FV cuts is newly designed based on comprehensive background studies, leading to a maximized target mass with negligible external background.
+The veto strategies for cosmogenic isotopes are also improved compared with those in Refs.
 [22, 63].
-A set of distance-dependent veto time cuts are developed for the cylindrical veto along the muon track, resulting in a significantly improved signal to background ratio.
-With $10^{-17}$ g/g intrinsic U and Th, the analysis threshold of recoil electrons from the ES channel can be lowered from the current 3 MeV in Borexino [23] to 2 MeV.
-In the standard three-flavor neutrino oscillation framework, the spectrum distortion and the Day-Night asymmetry lead to a $\Delta m{21}^2$ measurement of $4.8^{+0.8}{-0.5}$ ( $7.5^{+1.6}{-1.2}$ )× $10^{-5}$ eV, with a similar precision to the current solar global fitting result.
+A set of distance-dependent veto time cuts is developed for the cylindrical veto along the muon track, resulting in a significantly improved signal to background ratio.
+With $10^{-17}$